microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 # Data Type Representation

-QIR defines an LLVM representations for a variety of classical and quantum data types that may be used as part of a compiled quantum program.
+QIR defines LLVM representations for a variety of classical and quantum data types that may be used as part of a compiled quantum program.
 For more information about classical memory management including reference and alias counting, see [here](Classical-Runtime.md#memory-management).

 ## Opaque Types